Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-Self awareness is self knowledge.
-To what degree do you recognise and accept your behaviour, character traits and personality?
+Self-awareness is self-knowledge.
+To what degree do you recognize and accept your behavior, character traits, and personality?
 Where is your individual place in the world?
-Self awareness usually involves complicated thinking processes in order to improve success rates and to better cope with emotions.
+Self-awareness usually involves complicated thinking processes to better cope with emotions.
 Over-thinking and ad infinitum analysis often leads to confusion.
-This article introduces choreology (movement notation) to help increase self awareness from a more simple non-verbal, physical perspective.
-So what is choreology?
+This article introduces choreology (movement notation) to help increase self-awareness from a more simple non-verbal, physical perspective.
+The perspective of movement notation or choreology.

 What is Choreology?